 Welcome to my website.
-I am a postdoctoral researcher at the Engineering Science Department of the University of Oxford.
-Prior to that I was a PhD student at Swansea University, UK.
-My research interest lies in the broad area of Mechanics and Multi-Physics analysis focusing on mechanical metamaterials and advanced composites.
+I am currently working as an Assistant Professor at the Aerospace Engineering Department of IIT Kanpur.
+Prior to that I was a postdoctoral researcher at the Engineering Science Department of the University of Oxford, UK.
+I completed my PhD from the College of Engineering of Swansea University, UK.
+My research interests and expertise broadly lie in the field of mechanics and multi-physics analysis focusing on mechanical metamaterials and advanced functional composites at multiple length-scales covering forward and inverse problems in engineering that warrants frequent excursions among the boundaries of applied mathematics, physics, probability theory and nanotechnology.
+The research findings and developments originating from our investigations are regularly published in reputed journals (with publishers like Nature, RSC, IOP, APS, Elsevier and Springer), conferences and books.
 This website is intended to serve as a medium for sharing my research findings as well as for interaction with interested researchers.
-I believe in keeping the options open for collaboration and would be delighted to share the source codes I have developed during the course of my research for further scientific development in relevant fields.
+I would be delighted to share the source codes I have developed during the course of my research for further scientific development in relevant fields.
 Please do not hesitate to contact me.

-I am a recipient of Zienkiewicz Scholarship from Swansea University covering full tuition fees at international rate and generous living expenses for pursuing doctoral study.
+I am passionate about high quality research and teaching that matters to the society and mankind.
+I am a recipient of the Zienkiewicz Scholarship from Swansea University, UK covering full tuition fees at international rate and generous living expenses for pursuing doctoral study.
+My research work was recognized as the best PhD in engineering among all the departments and colleges of the university.
 Before moving to UK for pursuing PhD, I received Junior Research Fellowship from Indian Institute of Technology Roorkee.
 I was awarded the MHRD Scholarship for completing masters study at the same institute.
-My present research focus is on metamaterials and lattices encompassing different critical issues related to solid mechanics and structures.
-I am actively involved in publishing my research outcomes in high quality journals and conferences.
+My master's thesis in the field of inverse problems was recognized as the best thesis in structures with highest grade.
+The present focus of my research is on mechanical metamaterials and advanced multi-functional composites encompassing different critical aspects related to solid mechanics, materials and structures.
 Please refer to different sections of this website for further details.

-- Started working in the field of deployable metamaterials at the University of Oxford.
+Started working in the field of origami and kirigami inspired deployable metamaterials at the University of Oxford, March 2017